TheBigRoomXXL/tinyfeed/docs/docker.md

 # Docker

-The official Docker image for is [thebigroomxxl/tinyfeed](https://hub.docker.com/r/thebigroomxxl/tinyfeed)
+The official Docker image for tinyfeed is [thebigroomxxl/tinyfeed](https://hub.docker.com/r/thebigroomxxl/tinyfeed)

 ## Running with pipelining